 You may need some moments of solitude while coping with job loss, but don’t isolate yourself.
 Friends and family can make a big difference.
 Being around supportive, positive people can help keep you hopeful and focused while you look for your next job.

 3. Re-evaluate your options

 The fact is that you have more experience in your field than you did when you applied for your previous job, so update your resume and consider applying for positions that might not have been a fit before.
 You also have a chance to step back and look at the bigger picture.
 Were you truly happy in your previous job?
-Or can you visualize yourself doing something different?
+Or can you visualize yourself changing careers and doing something different?
 Think about where your interests lie and how your life experience, work background and education can serve those passions.

 4. Catch up on career development

 If you do want to continue in the same field, maybe it’s time to consider that certification you’ve thought about getting, or to dive into some continuing education.
 Many industries, such as accounting, require ongoing professional development, so why not meet those requirements while you have the time?